456dev/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

     listItems() -> table
     ```

-    Returns a list of information about all items in the RS System.
+    Returns a list of information about all items in the ME System.

     ---